fusioncharts/dev_centre_docs/fusiontime/integrations/svelte/your-first-chart-using-svelte-in-fusiontime.md

 heading: Create a Chart in Svelte
 ---

 FusionTime is a JavaScript charting library that helps you visualize, and explore time-series data.
 In FusionTime, you get lots of out-of-the-box interactive features, such as time navigator, date range selectors, tooltips with crosslines, interactive legend and more.
-These features enhance the experience of exploring and understanding time-series data
+These features enhance the experience of exploring and understanding time-series data.

 We have built a simple `svelte-fusioncharts` component, which provides bindings for **FusionTime**.
 The `svelte-fusioncharts` component allows you to easily add interactive time-series charts in your **Svelte** application or project without any hassle.